lootie/KernelMatrices.jl/README.md

 **For both modules, nothing is exported to the namespace, so you will need to call every function with `KernelMatrices.foo()`, or `HODLR.foo()`, or `KernelMatrices.HODLR.foo()` if you do not bring the module `HODLR` into the namespace with `using KernelMatrices.HODLR`.**

+**Please see the example files, which give complete examples of performing optimization with first and second derivatives**.

 # Changes to expect in the next release